-- Subject Levy: \$60 per semester and must be participating in Student Resource Scheme - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
+- This subject incurs a fee that must be paid to continue enrolment in selected subject.
+Please refer to the current Schedule of Fees on our website pacificpinesshs.eq.edu.au/support-and-resources/payments for the specific cost of this subject. - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
 They will also be accessing the internet to research, develop surveys and laptops will be required to access course workbooks. - Students are encouraged to bring a container to take items home.